Azure/azure-sdk-for-java/sdk/spring/azure-spring-boot-starter-keyvault-secrets/README.md

 Key Vault also supports a contentType field for secrets.
 Clients may specify the content type of secret to assist in interpreting the secret data when it's retrieved.
 The maximum length of this field is 255 characters.
 There are no pre-defined values.
 The suggested usage is as a hint for interpreting the secret data.

-Besides, this starter provides the features of supporting multiple Key Vaults, case-sensitive mode of Key Vault names, and using placeholder presenting Key Vault names in the property file.
+Besides, this starter supports multiple Key Vaults(in theory, it can support an unlimited number), case-sensitive mode of Key Vault names, and using placeholder presenting Key Vault names in the property file.

 ### Multiple Key Vault support